 The development of rock glacier inventories is driven by numerous motivations (cf. section 2a) and is thus highly dependent on both the aim and experience of the related operator.
 To minimize this subjectivity, a strategy to standardize the rock glacier inventories and make them comparable is summarized hereafter.
-The detailed procedure is described in the practical concepts for inventorying rock glaciers (document in preparation).

-The inventorying strategy follows four consecutive steps, which are based on a combination of both geomorphological and kinematic approaches (cf. section2b) and may be iteratively refined depending on (newly) available data:
+The inventorying strategy follows four consecutive steps, which are based on a combination of both geomorphological and kinematic approaches (cf. section 2b) and may be iteratively refined depending on (newly) available data: